 If you are an avid Opera user, then most likely you take advantage of the syncing with your mobile devices.
 Signing in to your Opera account, like most other browsers, allows you to access bookmarks, history, and settings wherever you sign in.

-Opera Mini, available for free on the App Store and Google Play, is a slick, fast-loading browser option for your mobile device.
+Opera Mini, available for free on the App Store [No Longer Available] and Google Play, is a slick, fast-loading browser option for your mobile device.
 You can access the same great features as the Web version of Opera.
 You can customize your Speed Dial screen which also holds your bookmarks, quickly view your History, and open that terrific Discover section for Top Stories and other news.
 The Opera Mini companion is certainly a plus.

 A Blessing and a Curse

 One might say that the ease of setup and configuration of Opera’s settings is a good feature.
 You do not have to hold a Master’s Degree in Information Technology to configure your Opera settings.
 The settings are displayed simplistically, the descriptions are comprehensive, and it is all just very uncomplicated.

 The curse comes in for those who require more advanced settings for their browser and appreciate those that others like Firefox supply.
 For example, the connection settings for Firefox offer many more options for configurations than Opera’s connection settings do.
 These types of differences can be a major factor in which browser you choose.

 There is definitely a big difference in the extension category.
 For example, searching for “Pinterest” extensions on Opera yields five results whereas in Firefox you receive 34 options.
 Again, this is a blessing and a curse.
 Some may consider it a pro because you only have five options to research and experiment with, so the limited options make it easier to decide.